invisibleacropolis-ops/NagaKang/docs/step3_audio_engine_framework.md

 Capture subjective listening notes during rehearsals and drop them into the EngineerLog so upcoming patches can fine-tune the weighting heuristics.

+See `docs/qa/audio_velocity_crossfade_listening.md` for direct comparison notes from the latest sampler bounce sessions, including LUFS deltas and recommended default crossfades for each captured instrument family.

 ## Prototype Bridge (Step 3 Focus)